agmath/AppliedStatsInteractive/README.md

 ## Running Tutorials

 Once the package has been installed you can run the individual notebooks by navigating to the `Tutorials` tab in RStudio's top-right pane.
 You'll just need to click the *Start Tutorial?* button to render and work through the corresponding interactive notebook.
-If you get an error stating that `learnrhash` must be installed, you can install it manually using `remotes::install_github("rundel/learnrhash")` -- R will report an error saying that `learnrhash` is not available for your version of R if you allow R to try installing the package on its own.
+If you get an error stating that `learnrhash` must be installed, you can install it manually using `remotes::install_github("rundel/learnrhash")` -- once `learnrhash` is installed, hit the *StartTutorial?* buttton again.
 If you prefer to run the tutorials from a web browser rather than RStudio's Tutorials pane, you can access the tutorials using commands of the following structure: `learnr::run_tutorial(NOTEBOOK_NAME, package = "AppliedStatsInteractive")`

 The available notebooks are as follows:
 + 0_StartHere